 - Born Lucky: She's noted by Towa for having good luck.
 For example, picking out the winner of the Summer Races and winning with 4:5 odds.

-- Brainwashed and Crazy: In Cold Steel IV, she survives but is brainwashed into serving the Black Workshop as her new identity, Rossweiss.
+- Brainwashed and Crazy: In Cold Steel IV, she survives getting shot but is brainwashed into serving the Black Workshop as her new identity, Rossweiss.
 She snaps out of it though.

 - Brick Joke: The "Fabulous Fifteens" gag that she starts off in the first game where she wishes Fie, Alfin, and Elise get together with her witnessing it.
 She gets her wish come true in the second game.